mraggi/discreture/README.md

 }
 ```

-Combinations, subsets and permutations are a random-access container (although they are slower as such than forward or reverse iteration), so something like this works too:
+Combinations and permutations are a random-access container (although they are MUCH slower as such than forward or reverse iteration), so something like this works too:
 ```c++
 combinations X(30,10);
 for (size_t i = 0; i < X.size(); ++i)